CsabaDu/CsabaDu.DynamicTestData/README.md

 - **Note**
   This is a beta release that introduces significant changes to the `CsabaDu.DynamicTestData` library, including **breaking changes**, new features, and enhancements.
 The changes are designed to improve usability, flexibility, and extensibility of the library.

-> *This section provides a summary of the key changes made in this release.
-For details of the current library, see [Types](#types) section.*

 - **Changed**

 **`Statics`**